 One of the primary ingredients in our Cream and Belly Butter is organic shea butter.
 Shea butter is extracted from the kernel of a fruit tree that grows wild in west Africa.
 Although it is often called a “nut,” it more closely resembles an avocado than a nut like a walnut.
 Pure shea butter has a melting point range of 89˚F – 113˚F, which makes it solid at room temperature, but able to melt onto your skin (or when placed in temps above 89˚F).

 We can’t say enough good things about this magical ingredient, but along with its amazing benefits, it is also a little fickle.
 We take special care when formulating our Cream and Belly Butter to create a dreamy smooth texture that melts on your skin, yet isn’t too oily.
-But when one of these products is subject to high temps, it can and will melt, resulting in a liquid product.
+But when these products are subject to high temps, it can and will melt, resulting in a liquid product.
 When the temperature cools, the product will re-solidify, but often tiny crystals will form in the butter, resulting in a gritty texture.

 The good news is that this is a natural occurrence, and absolutely nothing is wrong with the product or its effectiveness!
 When the cream or butter is warmed in your hands or against your skin, it will melt back into a smooth oil.